 The TOE also provides roll-back protection for OTA updates to prevent a user from installing a prior/previous version of software.
 Using the bootloader update method, administrators can circumvent this roll-back protection.
-However, to be able to access the bootloader, an attacker would need unlock access to the phone.
-Additionally, should an attacker gain the ability to unlock the boot loader, the process of unlocking the bootloader triggers a full wipe of the phone, preventing any sensitive information from remaining on the phone after a roll-back attack.
+However, to be able to access the bootloader, an attacker would need physical access to the phone and image signatures (for the specific software to roll-back to).

-ALC_TSU_EXT.1: Google supports a bug filing system for the Android OS outlined here: https://source.android.com/setup/contribute/report-bugs.
+ALC_TSU_EXT: Google supports a bug filing system for the Android OS outlined here: https://source.android.com/setup/contribute/report-bugs.
 This allows developers or users to search for, file, and vote on bugs that need to be fixed.
 This helps to ensure that all bugs that affect large numbers of people get pushed up in priority to be fixed.
-The method outlined above requires the user to submit their bug to Android's website.
-As such, the user of the device needs to establish a trusted channel web connection to securely file the bug by following the set-up steps to establish a secure HTTPS/TLS/EAP-TLS connection from the TOE, then visiting the above web portal to submit the report.